 - 1 large egg

 - 4-6 oz semi-sweet chocolate chips or chunks

-- coarse salt (sea or kosher salt works), for sprinkling on top of cookies
+- kosher or sea salt, for sprinkling on cookies

 Preheat the oven to 350 degrees F. Line two baking sheets with parchment paper and set aside.

 In a medium-sized bowl, whisk together the flour, cocoa powder, baking soda, baking powder, and kosher salt.
 Set aside.

 In the bowl of a stand mixer, cream the butter and sugar together until light and fluffy.
 Add the egg and vanilla extract, mixing to combine.